pondrejk/dizzer/chap-definitions.md

 Rather than putting up to a gargantuan task of counting the mass of all existing data items, authors use the available statistics related to operations of large companies (@kambatla2014trends, @mcnulty2014understanding, @marr2014big and others).
 For example, Facebook was said to process 10 billion messages, 4.5 billion button clicks and 350 million picture uploads each day [@marr2014big].
 It goes without saying these numbers are outdated and certainly outgrown today.
 Other companies prominently mentioned in context of big data are Google, Wallmart, or Amazon.
 This connection is justified, as these companies have put user (or customer) data analytics to the core of their businesses, thus supporting the progress in the field.
 Social media, web search and browsing data, online or offline shopping patterns, but also mobile devices, sensors and large scientific projects are mostly named as generators of big data.

+Another quantity that is surely of interest is market value that is, according to estimates, potentially huge if big data fulfills its potential. @mcnulty2014understanding (actually McKinsey <http://www.mckinsey.com/industries/healthcare-systems-and-services/our-insights/the-big-data-revolution-in-us-health-care> -- TODO cite correctly) reports on promise in reduced health care costs of 12 to 17% thanks to emerging big data related initiatives in USA health care.
+On the other hand, use of poor data is also estimated to have vast impacts on business, mainly in form of unrealized opportunities (? @mcnulty2014understanding).
+The third financial aspect is then the costs incured by creating and maintaining big data itself, it is sound to remind that among many others, big data also has the potential to cost unlimited amounts of money" @fischer2015why.

 The type of data source is another potential classification property.
 Authors distinct "traditional" ways of collecting data from the new, technology-powered sources.
 The definition of big data then comes as simple as data coming from these new sources.
 The United Nations Economic Commission for Europe proposed a taxonomy that recognizes three main sources of big data (@unce2013):

 - *Social Networks (human-sourced information)* – this information is the record of human experiences